 The stock option plans were for key employees, officers and directors and provided for granting incentive and nonqualified stock options.
 Under the plans, options were granted at an exercise price equal to the fair market value of the underlying common stock at the date of grant and exercisable for up to 10 years.
 All options were exercisable when granted.
-Due to the adoption of the Omnibus Stock Plan in December 2013, no additional options can be granted under the 2002, 2006 and 2009 stock option plans.
+There were no options granted and no expense was recorded under these Plans during the fiscal years ended June 30, 2016, 2015 and 2014.